Loading...

 In 1599, Devereux was ordered to lead a strong English force against the Irish.

-Devereux's expedition in Ireland also did not go well.
+Devereux's expedition in Ireland also did not go well, partly because he was denied supplies that he'd been promised.

-So potentially if he'd been given the food, the ammunition, the weapons, the men that he had been promised, things might have gone differently.
+So potentially, if he'd been given the food, the ammunition, the weapons, the men that he'd been promised, things might have gone differently, but he never got those things or he didn't get as much of it as was promised.

 So his expedition did not go particularly well.